 FAQs:

 When a five dollar gold coin is NGC graded, it means the coin has been authenticated and evaluated by the Numismatic Guaranty Company (NGC), a respected third-party grading service.
-The coin is assigned a grade based on its condition and is then encapsulated in a secure, tamper-evident holder with a label that details its grade, date, and other relevant information.
+The coin is examined for its authenticity, condition, and overall quality, then encapsulated in a protective holder with a label indicating its grade.
+This process helps collectors and enthusiasts understand the coin's state of preservation and ensures confidence in its authenticity.